paritytech/substrate/bin/node-template/README.md

 # Substrate Node Template

-A fresh FRAME-based [Substrate](https://substrate.io/) node, ready for hacking :rocket:
+A fresh [Substrate](https://substrate.io/) node, ready for hacking :rocket:
-This template is available from two locations:

-1. The maintained upstream version in the [Substrate repository](https://github.com/paritytech/substrate/tree/master/bin/node-template) that is updated as the rest of Substrate is developed.
-1. The snapshot downstream version in the [stand-alone template](https://github.com/substrate-developer-hub/substrate-node-template) that is updated only on major Polkadot version releases.
+The stand-alone version of this template is hosted on the [Substrate Devhub Parachain Template](https://github.com/substrate-developer-hub/substrate-parachain-template/) for each release of Polkadot.
+This is generated directly at each Polkadot release branch form the [Node Template in Substreate](https://github.com/paritytech/substrate/tree/master/bin/node-template) upstream

-It is usually best to to use the stand-alone version.
+It is usually best to to use the stand-alone version to start a new project.
-All bugs, suggestions, and feature requests should be made upstream.
+All bugs, suggestions, and feature requests should be made upstream to [Substrate](https://github.com/paritytech/substrate/tree/master/bin/node-template).

 ## Getting Started